Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - This might make for a long loading time for your layer, and a big hit on the viewer's data package.
 - **It is therefore best practice to put all assets you want to use in one single package, and leave out assets that are not used in your layer.**

-In the next step, we will personalize your Unity project so you can export and share assets to someone who can build the other asset bundle type for you.
+In the next step we will export your assets as a Unity package, so you can send it to someone who can make the asset bundle for the PC type that you do not have yourself.
 .
 # Export Assets as Unity Package